sudheer-akki/product-matching-pipeline/README.md

 *A multimodal image and text-based product matching system using BERT, DINOv2, and LLaVA.*

-Motivation: Inspired by research in vision-language models and large-scale product matching
+ **Motivation:** Inspired by research in vision-language models and large-scale product matching.

 # Overview: